 The principal amount of the HOME construction loan and HOME permanent loan for a project will be the same.
 DCA will not charge No-interest will be charged during the construction loan period.
 Construction loan terms will be based upon the projected construction and lease-up schedule, as determined from the Application and DCA's underwriting.
 The interest rate on the permanent loan is generally will be no less than 1% for the full loan term.
-Construction loan terms will be based upon the projected construction and lease-up schedule, as determined from the Application and DCA's underwriting.
+Construction loan terms will be based upon the projected construction and terms will be based upon the projected construction and lease-up schedule, as determined from the Application and lease-up schedule, as determined from the Application and lease-up schedule, as determined from the Application and DCA's underwriting.
 In general, pPermanent HOME Loans will be fully amortizing, with maturity and amortization periods ranging from 20 to 35 years.
-TCAP construction loan terms will mirror DCA HOME construction loans and will be repaid to DCA infull by other sources at the time of loan conversion.
-(See DCA Loan Product term sheets for additional information on loan terms.)
+TCAPconstruction loan terms will mirror DCA HOME construction loans and will be repaid to DCA infull by other sources at the time of loan conversion.
+(See DCA Loan Product term sheets foradditional information on loan terms.)